manojwazar/printreceipt/README.md

 	https://github.com/manojwazar/printreceipt

-It can be run standalone by run as java application for Main.java
+It can be run stand alone by run as java application for Main.java

 If we compile using maven it will package the classes and resources as jar.

 eg :

  Select Item :
 1 :DesignPatterns